UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Green throws significantly more leather — a 0.9 sig. strike per minute gap.
 Tibau is far more active with takedowns, averaging 2.1 more per 15 minutes.
 Green has tighter striking defense, making opponents miss more often.

 The Pick: Desmond Green over Gleison Tibau.
-The model is firm on this one: Green at 75%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Green at 81%.
+Notably, the betting market has Green at 74% implied while our model sees 81% — a 7-point disagreement that could signal value.

 Nathaniel Wood vs Johnny Eduardo

-Wood is rated at 1389 — 517 points above Eduardo's 873.
+Wood is rated at 1435 — 507 points above Eduardo's 929.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+Wood rides a 3-fight win streak into this one.

 Both fighters land in our "All-Rounder" archetype — fighters comfortable everywhere, able to strike or grapple depending on what the opponent gives them.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.